 What’s the difference between a management cluster and a bootstrap cluster for EKS Anywhere?

-kind cluster will be automatically deleted by the end of the initial cluster creation.
+kind cluster is automatically deleted by the end of the initial cluster creation.

 When should I deploy a management cluster?